matzolla/Cracking_The_ML_interview/ML_notes/Bayes_theorem.md

 6. Formular for Gaussian distribution : $\frac{1}{\sqrt{2\pi\sigma}}e^{-(x-\mu)^{2}}/2\sigma^{2}$ (so we want to estimate $\mu$ and $\sigma$)
 7. To get joint distribution of the entire dataset $D$, we can simply multiply each Gaussian of the points $\prod\frac{1}{\sqrt{2\pi\sigma}}e^{-(x-\mu)^{2}}/2\sigma^{2}$
 8. Now we aim to find the argmax of P(w|D) (finding the optimal $\mu$ and $\sigma$.
 But the argmax can only apply if the function is `concave`, which is not the case with a Gaussian.
 As such we use the `log` to transform it to a concave fonction.
 Meaning that we instead determine argmax on the log of the Gaussian function.
+9. By transforming into a log-likelihood function, we can then estimate the parameters of the data generating process simply.